BhupeshRathore07/Data-Science-Project--IPL-Win-Predictor/README.md

 3. converting results probabilities into percentage using the inputted data

 ## Conclusion
+Here concluding this project, I had gone through lot data processing techniques which are equally important as modelling.

-Link for the webiste: https://bhupesh-ipl-win-predictor.herokuapp.com/
+Here is the link for the website: https://bhupesh-ipl-win-predictor.herokuapp.com/